NHL Standings Predictions: Preseason Edition

 7) New York Islanders

 ANALYSIS: No Tavares, no hope of playoffs.
 The Islanders did nothing to replace their franchise player and despite upgrading the off-ice staff with Trotz coming in as coach and Lou Lamoriello as general manager, this team is in rough shape.
 Shambles in the present, but there is some promise for the future.
-Matt Barzal is now the face of this franchise, but he’s going to be facing much tougher assignments as a sophomore since he’s no longer player in Tavares’ shadow.
+Matt Barzal is now the face of this franchise, but he’s going to be facing much tougher assignments as a sophomore since he’s no longer playing in Tavares’ shadow.
 Barzal will be in tough to match his Calder-winning stat-line, but he’s the least of the Islanders’ worries.
 Goaltending tops that list, with Robin Lehner brought in to platoon with Thomas Greiss, though neither of them inspire much confidence.
-Lehner has had his struggles on and off the ice in Buffalo, so a change of scenery could be beneficial.
+Lehner had his struggles on and off the ice in Buffalo, so a change of scenery could be beneficial.
 Ryan Pulock appears poised for a breakout season as an offensive defenceman, but the good will surely be outweighed by the bad when it comes to an Islanders team lacking forward depth and overall star power.
 Expect Lamoriello to be a seller, to tear this team down before building it back up.
 That will likely mean trading Anders Lee, Jordan Eberle and Brock Nelson as pending free agents, stockpiling futures and freeing up cap space to put his own stamp on the Islanders’ roster next summer.
 Tanking for Jack Hughes in hopes of reuniting him with Oliver Wahlstrom next season might also be part of Lamoriello’s master plan.
-Trotz might be able to coax a few extra wins out of this mediocre group, but nowhere near enough to get into the playoff mix.
+Trotz may be able to coax a few extra wins out of this mediocre group, but nowhere near enough to get into the playoff mix.

 8) New York Rangers

 ANALYSIS: Jeff Gorton is doing a real nice job of rebuilding the Rangers and that process will continue this season under new coach David Quinn.
 Youth will be served in New York City, with several rookies cracking the opening-night roster and more to come as the campaign progresses.
 Mats Zuccarello and Kevin Hayes are pending free agents, so Gorton will probably flip them for more futures at some point unless the Rangers are exceeding all expectations.
 There aren’t any big names on this roster — besides The King, Henrik Lundqvist in goal — but the Rangers could be a team that scores by committee.
 Depth isn’t the issue here, it’s more so a lack of high-end talent.
 The depth, both at forward and on defence, is quite impressive and makes me think the Rangers could take some teams by surprise.
 The Rangers can play loose, like they have nothing to lose this season, which could make them a dangerous opponent — much like Vegas was last season.
 But I don’t think that kind of Cinderella run will be in the cards for the Rangers, even if Lundqvist is standing on his head on a nightly basis.
-There is nothing wrong with being a lottery team at this stage of the rebuild and that remains my expectation for the Rangers.
+Finishing ahead of the Islanders might be a realistic goal for the Rangers, but there is nothing wrong with being a lottery team at this stage of the rebuild.
 Jack Hughes would be huge for New York City, even if the Rangers don’t really need another centre prospect.

 Final Thoughts